Phileosopher/commonplace/bible-1_torah.md

 3. Laws for peace offerings
 4. Laws for sin offerings
 5. Sins that require a sin offering, laws for guilt offerings
-6. Sins that require a guilt offering, more laws for the burnt offering, more laws for the grain offering, more laws for the sin offering
+6. Sins that require a guilt offering, more laws for burnt offering, more laws for grain offering, more laws for sin offering
-7. More laws for the guilt offering, more laws for the peace offering, fat adn blood are forbidden, the priests' portion of the offering
+7. More laws for guilt offering, more laws for peace offering, fat adn blood are forbidden, the priests' portion of the offering
 8. Moses consecrates Aaron and his sons then gives a sin offering, burnt offering, and a ram of ordination for them
 9. Aaron's first offerings
 10. Nadab and Abihu sin and die in God's presence, priests are restricted from drinking wine